JorgeUbaldoR/lei-24-s1-1dm-makeItSimple/plantFloorManager(BDDAD)/Sprint 3/usbd21/Readme_usbd21.md

 ### 1. User Story Description

-> As a Product Owner, I want to insert the provided data into the system.
+> As a Product Owner, I want to automatically generate the physical level SQL code of the database from the Visual Paradigm model.

 ### 2. Customer Specifications and Clarifications